-This post is about the new ALLIS Sensor, a portable gluten-detecting device that reveals if a food item contains gluten and how much.
+This post is about the ALLIS Sensor, a portable gluten-detecting device that reveals if a food item contains gluten and how much.
+I updated this post on June 7, 2022 to express my concerns about this company.
 This post contains affiliate links.
 Please see my disclosures.

 You need a smartphone to use the ALLIS Sensor as it pairs with the Sensor and delivers your result via the app.

 To test your food for hidden gluten, simply place a small piece of your food in a single-use ALLIS Sensor test cartridge, place the cartridge in the ALLIS Sensor, and in about two minutes, the ALLIS Sensor will reveal (via the app on your mobile phone) if the food is safe for you to eat.

 Did You Know?
 The word “allis” is a combination of two words: “allergen” and “analysis.”

 ALLIS vs. Nima Sensor

 Please note I wrote the following information prior to ALLIS Sensor going out of business.
 Without ALLIS in existence, it’s actually quite pointless to compare it to Nima Sensor, which has emerged from the ashes and has continued to serve and rebuild its trust with the gluten-free community.